djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <h2 id="internet-and-web" class="era-heading"><a href="#table-of-contents">Internet and Web</a></h2>

 This era saw the Internet become a universal substrate and the Web the primary way software reached users.
-The following milestones are presented in roughly chronological order.

 ## [1983.
 TCP/IP makes the Internet a universal network layer](#table-of-contents) {#tcpip-1983}